The Bletchley Circle Review asks the question – Did the writers get it right? Was the show factually correct?

 ‘Ultra’ is the cover name given to all special intelligence sent using high-grade (high security) codes and ciphers, such as Enigma.

 Overall, I think the presentation of Bletchley Park was perfectly acceptable and done with great style.
-I really enjoyed the brief but atmospheric introduction to the characters in their World War 2 work at Bletchley Park.
-I also like that it has created a wonderful and unique backstory for the characters to solve the crime in post-war Britain.
-I look forward to watching their personal stories of growth as well as the dramatic storyline that is promised for episode 2.
+I enjoyed the brief but atmospheric introduction to the characters in their World War 2 work at Bletchley Park.
+I also like that it has created a unique backstory for the characters to solve the crime in post-war Britain.
+I look forward to watching their personal stories of growth as well as the dramatic storyline in episode 2.